scratchblox/scratchblox.github.io-old/README.md

 # scratchblox

 ## Rules
-1. No Using the README.md file as a chat
+1. No using the README.md file as a chat
-2. No uploading files that have a filename of a hash
+2. No uploading files who's filename is a hash
-3. Follow the code of conduct, the github guidelines, and the github TOS
+3. Follow the Code of Conduct, the GitHub Guidelines, and the GitHub TOS
-4. Do not edit any files in the .github folder
+4. Do not edit any files placed in the .github folder
 5. Do not edit the uploads.html file
-6. Do not post off topic posts in discussions
+6. Do not post off-topic posts in Discussions
-7. Do not edit the rules unless you are a repository admin.
+7. Do not edit the rules unless you are a Repository Admin or the Head Moderator